W. Daniel Cerkan

 President, Helion Intelligent Safety Solutions

 Dan Cerkan retired from the Marine Corps in June 2011 after 20 years of service, where he was a designated Naval Aviator.
-Dan is currently President of Helion Intelligent Safety Solutions, a safety consulting and auditing company.
+Dan is currently President of Balefire Safety Solutions, a safety consulting and auditing company.
 His expertise is educating about, creating and auditing safety programs, safety management systems (SMS) and risk management/mitigation.
 Dan is currently credentialed as an International Standards for Business Aircraft Operations (IS-BAO) and Helicopter Association International (HAI) auditor.
 He is a multifaceted executive with strong experience in management, operations, and program/project leadership.

 Dan received a Bachelor of Arts in Political Science from the Pennsylvania State University in 1991, and a Master of Aeronautical Science, Aviation/Aerospace Safety Systems and Human Factors Specializations (With Distinction) from Embry-Riddle University in 2013.
 He has a Program Management Certificate from Georgetown University and completed the Marine Corps Command and Staff College, Amphibious Warfare School, and Naval Aviation Safety Officer Course.

 Dan held numerous billets during his career in the Marine Corps, including operations, administration, aircraft maintenance and safety.
 Some notable assignments include: